lychee-development/achilles/README.md

 Achilles is a tool that automatically speeds up your Python programs by rewriting the bottlenecks in C++ with the help of LLMs.

+### How It Works

+Achilles uses Claude to analyze your Python code and optimize its performance by:
+1. **Profiling** your Python code with cProfile to identify slow functions 🐢
+2. Then it **generates multiple optimized C++ versions** of those functions using multiple different strategies 🚀
+3. **Benchmarks** the different strategies against one another and **validates** the strategy output against the original code 🗒️
+4. And finally **compiles and patches** them in at runtime 🧵

 ## How to use Achilles

 Install Achilles using the following command: